smart-data-lake/getting-started/presentation/lecture_notes.md

 First have a look at `data/btl_distances`.

-Let's download the data for a different partition, set partitionValues estdepartureairport=EDDM.
+Let's download the data for a different partition, set partitionValues estdepartureairport=EDDF.

-When you now look at data/btl_distances, you will only see an a new folder estdepartureairport=EDDM and in the logs you find: `start writing to DataObject~btl_distances, partitionValues estdepartureairport=EDDM [exec-compute-distances]`)
+When you now look at data/btl_distances, you will only see an a new folder estdepartureairport=EDDF and in the logs you find: `start writing to DataObject~btl_distances, partitionValues estdepartureairport=EDDF [exec-compute-distances]`)

 Working with partitions forces to create the whole data pipeline around them <br> -> **everything needs to be partitioned** by that key. <br>